Everything You Need to Know About How to Train a Puppy (or dog!)

 Jumping

-Puppies often jump up to greet people, but this behavior can become problematic as they grow larger.
+Puppies often jump up to greet people, but this behaviour can become problematic as they grow larger.
 Ignore your puppy when they jump and only give attention when all four paws are on the ground.
 Consistency is key—ensure that everyone in the household follows this rule to avoid confusing your puppy.

 7. Positive Reinforcement: The Power of Rewards